Lexscher/Machine_Learning/README.md

 ---

-I'll just take notes during the sections on R This was I can focus on machine learning with python.
+~~I'll just take notes during the sections on R This was I can focus on machine learning with python.
-Once I've gotten to the end of the course, I'll go back and do all the sections in R.
-Ok, curiosity got the better of me.
+Once I've gotten to the end of the course, I'll go back and do all the sections in R.~~ Ok, curiosity got the better of me.
 I'll be learning R at the same time as Python from now on... 😅

-Thank you for understanding.
 Feel free to check out everything I've done so far!

 These are some things you might need if you're plan to start learning R, as well: